pysal/giddy/README.md

 Support
 -----------

-If you are having issues, please talk to us in the [gitter room](https://gitter.im/pysal/giddy).
+If you are having issues, please talk to us in the [discord channel](https://discord.gg/qUvMmdEmnp).

 License
 ----------